 Additionally, community relations activities, and efforts to maintain long-term access agreements continue to be progressed.
 Other community efforts include helping with local social programs and hiring local people for work and special projects in the community.

-(formerly Capitan Mining Inc.) Management Discussion and Analysis For the Year Ended September 30, 2023
+Management Discussion and Analysis For the Year Ended September 30, 2024

 SELECTED ANNUAL INFORMATION